 Once the petition is filed with the United State Federal Bankruptcy Court then the creditor must file a poof of claim.
 A creditor’s deadline for filing a proof of claim is called the bar date, because after that date any proof of claim is barred from being paid.
 The bankruptcy bar date requirements are found in the Federal Rules of Bankruptcy Procedure Rule 3002.
 This rule states that the bar date for a non-governmental unsecured creditor in a Chapter 7 liquidation or a Chapter 13 reorganization is 70 days after the petitioner files their petition for bankruptcy.
 A non-governmental secured entity is given 100 days to file a proof of claim.
 Governmental entities, of course, have additional time to file a proof of claim.
 A government agency is given 180 days after the petitioner files their petition for bankruptcy protection in order to file a proof of claim.
 Creditors are informed of the claims bar date by the first notice from the Court that a petitioner has filed for bankruptcy protections.

 It is the duty of a petitioner’s attorney to review all proof of claims filed.
-Of course, the staff of the Sellers Law Firm, and your Montgomery, Selma and Central Alabama bankruptcy attorney, ensures that proof of claims filed in their bankruptcy cases meet all legal requirements.
+Of course, the staff of The Sellers Law Firm, and your Montgomery bankruptcy lawyer and Selma bankruptcy attorney, ensures that proof of claims filed in their bankruptcy cases meet all legal requirements.
 Checking to see that the proof of claim bar date has not passed is just one of the many situations that we review on proofs of claims.
-If the creditor files a proof of claim after the bar date, then we will object to the claim, and if the Court agrees with our objection then the claim will be disallowed, and the creditor cannot be paid through the bankruptcy.
+If the creditor files a proof of claim after the bar date, then we will object to the claim, and if the Court agrees with our objection, then the claim will be disallowed, and the creditor cannot be paid through the bankruptcy.
 There is one very important exception to a bar date violation having to do with secured claims.